Swiss-Polar-Institute/data-management-guidance/content/file_formats.md

 Consider a combination of the following for recording documentation about data:

 * plain text (TXT) files are simple and easily read by humans;
-* for formatted information, you could consider PDF, LaTeX or Markdown for example;
+* for formatted information, consider PDF, LaTeX, reStructuredText or Markdown;
 * tools such as [Frictionless Data](https://frictionlessdata.io/) are very useful for creating machine-readable metadata about your datasets.